Tolon MP pays school fees of 150 students in his constituency

 The educational fund, the first of its kind in the constituency is expected to benefit over 1000 students in the constituency.

-Alhaji Habib Iddrisu who is also the Deputy Majority Chief Whip says no student will be left out adding that scholarships have been secured for some 25 students to pursue various courses in tertiary institutions.
+Alhaji Habib Iddrisu who is also the Deputy Majority Chief Whip has assured that no student will be left out adding that scholarships have been secured for some 25 students to pursue various courses in tertiary institutions.

 Motor Bikes to various offices

-He said, "this gesture is to improve the working environment in the Tolon constituency, my goal is to see development in Tolon and l will do what l can to help improve it".
+He added that “this gesture is to improve the working environment in the Tolon constituency, my goal is to see development in Tolon and l will do what l can to help improve it”.

 Anti snake venom